 - What is your plan to implement and then fade the collar away?
 Many rely on the collar instead of actually training your dog.
 The collar is a tool to train your dog, it does not replace you.

-How Not to Use It
+How Not to Use a Remote Training Collar

 Don't use the collar on a setting too high or incorrectly set.
 Again, you can test this on your own hand.
 There are also instructions included in all remote training packaging as well as on the vendor websites.

 Also, consult a personal trainer who can help you set and use the collar correctly.
-Any device can be used in a cruel manner, it is up to the handler and owner to learn how to use correctly.
+Any device can be used in a cruel manner; it is up to the handler and owner to learn how to use it correctly.
 Remote training collars are a very safe and effective tool when used correctly.

 The incorrect use of the training collar is where the social stigma began.
 Many view the collar as a means of punishment.
-This is the incorrect use, the collar is a training tool.
+This is the incorrect use; the collar is a training tool.
 This type of collar should be a tool to train your dog, not a form of punishment.

 Remote Collar Best Practices